nextflow-io/nextflow/docs/dsl2.rst

-In the above snippet the channel emitting the ``Hello`` is piped with the :ref:`operator-map` which reverse the string value.
+In the above snippet the channel emitting the ``Hello`` is piped with the :ref:`operator-map` which reverses the string value.
 Then, the result is passed to either ``foo`` and ``bar`` processes which are executed in parallel.
-The result is pair of channels which content is merged into a single channel using the :ref:`operator-mix`.
-Finally the result is printed using the :ref:`operator-view`.
+The result is pair of channels whose content is merged into a single channel using the :ref:`operator-mix` operator.
+Finally the result is printed using the :ref:`operator-view` operator.

-.. tip:: The break-line operator ``\`` can be use to split long pipes concatenation over multiple lines.
+.. tip:: The break-line operator ``\`` can be used to split long pipe concatenations over multiple lines.